In this blog post, we are going to provide a crystal clear process that you can use for how to make a sales pitch.

 Try to Not Sound Like a Salesperson

 We believe that people don’t enjoy being sold to.
-That they don’t mind buying products, but it does not feel great when someone tries to sell and talk them into something.
+They don’t mind buying products, but it does not feel great when someone tries to sell and talk them into something.

 If you agree with that, then you may want to do what you can to not sound like a salesperson.
 Since you are indeed a salesperson with something to sell, we think you can still do your job (actually do it better) by sounding more like a business person or a consultant.